seam-project-studios/osiris-ojs/readme.md

       res, // our writableStream
       './src/pages/' + filename + '.ojs', // our template file
       ojsExpress(req, res), // this gives templates access to get, post, header() and headersSent, cookie and setCookie()
-      express: ojsExpress(req, res) // we can also do this if we can put all of that in scope of an express object instead of top level
+      express: ojsExpress(req, res) // we can also do this if we want to put all of that in scope of an express object instead of top level
     });
     // render complete, res.end() sent, clean up
   });